20 Essential Black-Owned Restaurants in Atlanta

 While the two previous restaurants have some serious history on their sides, Pinky Cole is currently etching her name in Atlanta’s history books with her growing Slutty Vegan empire.
-The plant-based burger joint has three locations spread throughout the A, so whether you’re ITP or OTP, you can see how great its menu options—like the signature One Night Stand, the plant-based chicken sandwich known as the Chik’N Head, or the plantain PLT sandwich — really are.
+The plant-based burger joint has four locations spread throughout the A, so whether you’re ITP or OTP, you can see how great its menu options—like the signature One Night Stand, the plant-based chicken sandwich known as the Chik’N Head, or the plantain PLT sandwich — really are.
 And thanks to the spirited crew members working at each location, pulling up to Slutty Vegan is an experience that you’ll never forget.

 Virgil’s Gullah Kitchen & Bar

-No restaurant in Atlanta does Gulla Geechee cuisine quite like Virgil’s Gullah Kitchen.
+No restaurant in Atlanta does Gullah Geechee cuisine quite like Virgil’s Gullah Kitchen.
 A standout in an admittedly incredible string of Black-owned restaurants in Downtown College Park, Virgil’s impressive menu options—we’re talking okra soup, shark bites, and baked macaroni & cheese—are down-right heavenly.
 Plus, the friendly service, comfortable atmosphere, and overall communal vibes makes for one of the best bar and dining experiences in the city.